-Next up is the IC socket.
-You can't bend the leads of the socket like you can with the other components, so it won't stay in on its own until it is soldered.
+Next up are the IC sockets.
+You can't bend the leads of the sockets like you can with the other components, so they won't stay in on their own until they are soldered.

-Again, it's much easier to do this with gravity holding it in place for you, so you'll want do it before you do any of the taller components.
+Again, it's much easier to do this with gravity holding them in place for you, so you'll want do them before you do any of the taller components.

-Installing the IC
+Installing the ICs

-Don't insert the IC into the socket just yet.
+Don't insert the ICs into the sockets just yet.
 We will do this in a later step, after we've finished soldering the tallest components (the polarized capacitors).
 This information is just listed here for reference.

-The legs of the IC are bent outward slightly during manufacturing, so they'll need to be bent back inward before they can be inserted into the sockets.
+The legs of the ICs are bent outward slightly during manufacturing, so they'll need to be bent back inward before they can be inserted into the sockets.